 Philip Kalikman

-I am a University Assistant Professor of Real Estate, Finance, and Economics at the University of Cambridge, Department of Land Economy, in Cambridge UK.
+I am a University Assistant Professor of Real Estate, Finance, and Economics at the University of Cambridge in Cambridge, UK.
 I research several areas of real estate and finance including mortgage default and prepayment, housing market dynamics, macroprudential policy, and financial crises.
-I build and study structural, heterogeneous, computational, and AI/ML models.
-I am interested in the interactions among real estate, regulation, and racial discrimination, and in how these affect equality and opportunity.
+I build and study structural, heterogeneous, computational, and AI/ML models and am interested in the interactions among real estate, regulation, and racial discrimination, and in how these affect equality and opportunity.
+Prior to joining Cambridge, I was an Assistant Professor of Finance and Real Estate at the Sy Syms School of Business at Yeshiva University in New York City.
 I received my MA, MPhil, and PhD in Economics from Yale University and my BA in pure Mathematics from the University of Chicago.

 Research